grafana/mimir/docs/sources/mimir/manage/tools/tenant-injector.md

 ---
-title: "Grafana Mimir tenant injector"
-menuTitle: "Tenant injector"
+description:
-description: "Use the tenant injector to query data for a tenant during development and troubleshooting."
+  Use the tenant injector to query data for a tenant during development and troubleshooting.
+menuTitle: Tenant injector
+title: Grafana Mimir tenant injector
 weight: 20
 ---